-BOE Governor Says Stablecoin Risks Require Coordination With US
+BOE Governor Says Stablecoin Risks Need Coordination With US

 Summary

-• The Bank of England said it has raised concerns about risks tied to dollar-based stablecoins.
+- The Bank of England raised concerns over dollar-based stablecoin risks.

-• Reuters reported that Governor Andrew Bailey said issues related to stablecoins would be an important matter to coordinate with the US administration on.
+- Governor Andrew Bailey said stablecoin-related issues will be an important area for coordination with the US administration.

 Forecast Trend Report by Period

-The Bank of England has flagged risks tied to dollar-based stablecoins, highlighting the need for regulatory coordination with the US.
+The Bank of England has raised concerns about risks tied to dollar-based stablecoins, highlighting the need for regulatory coordination with the US.

-Bank of England Governor Andrew Bailey told a conference on May 11 that stablecoin-related issues will be an important area for coordination with the US administration in the future, Reuters reported.
+Reuters reported on May 11 that Bank of England Governor Andrew Bailey told a conference that stablecoin-related issues will be an important area for coordination with the US administration.

-He said a breakdown in redemptions or a bank-run scenario involving dollar-pegged stablecoins could trigger a large shift of funds into the UK.
+Bailey said a breakdown in redemptions or a bank run involving dollar-pegged stablecoins could trigger a large flow of funds into the UK.

-Bailey also said the GENIUS Act, a US bill to establish a regulatory framework for stablecoins, has some loopholes in terms of guaranteeing redemptions.
+He also said the GENIUS Act, a US bill on stablecoin regulation, has some loopholes in terms of guaranteeing redemptions.

 The US has recently stepped up discussions on creating a regulatory framework for stablecoins.

 Markets are watching whether major central banks will coordinate on stablecoin regulation and how that could affect financial stability.
-The direction of US regulation and whether an international coordination framework is established remain key variables.
+The direction of US regulation and whether an international coordination framework emerges will be key variables.

 JH Kim